This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Fat marbling is what contributes most to the resulting flavor and tenderness of your cooked food.
 And generally speaking, Angus cattle are famous for high levels of marbling across all of the different cuts of meat they produce.

 It’s important to note though that the Angus beef label is not in and of itself a signal that the beef is high quality.
 While Angus beef is more likely to be quality than other types of cattle, Angus is still graded on the USDA beef scale.
-When choosing a cut of Angus at the store, you should lean towards choosing either Choice (high quality) or Prime (highest quality) USDA ratings.
+When choosing a cut of Angus at the store, you should lean towards choosing Prime (highest quality) USDA rating if possible.
+If Prime isn’t available, the next best thing is Choice (high quality).

 What is Wagyu Beef?